kxcontrib/space-weather/spaceweather.md

 [7] Tinin, M. and I.Knizhin, S. *Eliminating the Effects of Multipath Signal Propagation in a Smoothly Inhomogeneous Medium.
 Radiophysics and Quantum Electronics, 56(7), pp.413-421.*, 2013.

-[8] Bobra, M. and Couvidat, *S. Solar Flare Prediction Using SDO/HMI Vector Magnetic Field Data with a Machine-Learning Algorithm*, 2015.
+[8] Bobra, M. and Couvidat, S. *Solar Flare Prediction Using SDO/HMI Vector Magnetic Field Data with a Machine-Learning Algorithm*, 2015.

+[9] Jin, Y., Miloch, W. J., Moen, J. I. AND Clausen, L. B. *Solar cycle and seasonal variations of the GPS phase scintillation at high latitudes.
+Journal of Space Weather and Space Climate, 8, p.A48.*, 2018.

 ## Data Sources
 The code presented in this paper is available at [github.com/dmorgankx](https://github.com/dmorgankx/spaceweather).